-- Installed and tested Nektar++ v5.0.3 compiled from source.
-We will refer to the directory where you installed Nektar++ as \$NEK for the remainder of the tutorial. - Make a directory of your choosing, for example tutorial, and download the tutorial files from http://doc.nektar.info/tutorials/5.0.
-3/mesh-generation/2d-step/mesh-generation-2d-step.tar.gz into this directory. - Unpack the tutorial files by using to produce a directory 2d-step with subdirectories called tutorial and complete.
+- Installed and tested Nektar++ v5.1.0 compiled from source.
+We will refer to the directory where you installed Nektar++ as \$NEK for the remainder of the tutorial. - Make a directory of your choosing, for example tutorial, and download the tutorial files from http://doc.nektar.info/tutorials/5.1.

+0/mesh-generation/2d-step/mesh-generation-2d-step.tar.gz into this directory. - Unpack the tutorial files by using tar -xzvf mesh-generation-2d-step.tar.gz to produce a directory 2d-step with subdirectories called tutorial and complete.